sydney-rd/PawMeets/README.md

 ## About

-The backend of PawMeets uses the following:
+The backend of PawMeets™ uses the following:

 - MongoDB: A NoSQL database used to store and manage data.
 - Express.js: A backend web application framework for Node.js, used to build the server and handle routing.